Triadica sebifera: Range and habitat

-Triadica sebifera is native to China and Taiwan, and was introduced to Japan during the Edo period.
-It is also found in the southeastern United States, Puerto Rico, Costa Rica, India, Martinique, Sudan, and southern France.
+Triadica sebifera is native to China, probably originally in the Zhejiang area, and it was described in the Tang pharmacopoeia Xinxiu bencao.
+Cultivation of the tree may have begun in the 7th century during the Tang dynasty in the Yangtze Delta region, and from there it spread westward and southward.
+The trees reached the Philippines, Taiwan, northern Vietnam and Hainan by the 17th century.
+It was also introduced to Japan during the Edo period.
+By the 18th century, it had spread to India, the Caribbean islands, and South Carolina and Georgia in the United States through the East India Company.
+It is also found in Sudan, and southern France.

-Thought to have been introduced in colonial times by Benjamin Franklin,{} the tree has become naturalized from North Carolina southward along the Atlantic and the entire Gulf coast, where it grows profusely along ditchbanks and dikes.
+The tree was said to have been introduced to the US by Benjamin Franklin, who mentioned having obtained some seeds in a letter dated October 1772, but it may have actually been introduced to South Carolina, Georgia and Florida in early 1773 by John Bradby Blake who had access to the seeds earlier in late 1770 or early 1771.
+The tree has become naturalized from North Carolina southward along the Atlantic seaboard and the entire Gulf Coast, where it grows profusely along ditchbanks and dikes.
 It grows especially well in open fields and abandoned farmland coastal prairie regions featuring disturbed ground—such as abandoned farmland, spoil banks, roadsides, and storm-damaged forests—and along the edges of the Western Gulf coastal grasslands biome, sometimes forming monocultures.
-The Chinese Tallow Tree is listed as an invasive species to the state of South Carolina.
+The Chinese Tallow Tree is listed as an invasive species in South Carolina.

 Uses

-The seed's white waxy aril is used in soap making.
-The seed's inner oil ("stillingia oil") is toxic but has industrial applications.
+The seed's white waxy aril is used in soap making (stillingia tallow).
+While the seed's inner oil (stillingia oil) is toxic but has industrial applications in the manufacturing of cloth dressing and drying oils.

 The nectar is non-toxic, and it has become a major honey plant for beekeepers.
-The honey is of high quality, and is produced copiously during the month of June, on the Gulf Coast.
-In the Gulf coast states, beekeepers migrate with their honey bees to good tallow locations near the gulf.
+The honey produced from the plant is reputedly clear and of high quality.
+It is produced copiously during the month of June on the US Gulf Coast.
+In that region, beekeepers migrate with their honey bees to good tallow locations near the gulf.

 The tree is ornamental, fast growing, and a provides shade.
 It is especially noteworthy if grown in areas that have strong seasonal temperature ranges with the leaves becoming a multitude of colours rivaling maples in the autumn.
 It is not choosy about soil types or drainage, but will not grow in deep shade.
 It has naturalized all over in Japan, and is reasonably hardy.
 It should not be planted outside of its native range due to its invasive tendencies.